TheRealMilesLee/LeetCodeProblem/README.md

 # LeetCodeProblem
 ## Project Overview
 This repository contains solutions to various LeetCode problems implemented in Python.
-The project is organized by topics with Chapter1 focusing on Array and Hashing problems, along with Dynamic Programming solutions.
+The project is organized by topics with Chapter1 focusing on Array and Hashing problems, Chapter2 covering Two Pointer techniques, along with Dynamic Programming solutions.

 ## Directory Structure
 ```